 - Almond milk or coconut milk – If you use real coconut milk/cream, you’ll get a boost of MCT which is great for energy.
 Both of these milks contain a good source of vitamin E.

-- Shaved carrots –Great source of vitamin A, plus they help balance out the sweetness of the other fruit.
+- Shaved carrots (or even zucchini) –Great source of vitamin A, plus they help balance out the sweetness of the other fruit.
 Just like in a morning glory muffin.

-- Raisins or Goji berries – Both of these dried fruits contain a variety of phytonutrients, vitamins and trace minerals!
+- Optional dried superfruit like Goji berries – Both of these dried fruits contain a variety of phytonutrients, vitamins and trace minerals!
 Plus a boost in potassium.

-- Just a wee bit of sweetener – maple syrup, maple sugar, or coconut sugar.
+- Touch of unrefined sweetener – maple syrup, maple sugar, or coconut sugar.
 All work, all unrefined and contain minerals.

 All these lovely super foods combined make one of the most amazing recovery meals and a wholesome breakfast to go.